-ESG risks are primarily identified by a rigorous company engagement program.
-The team equally weights its own assessment from these engagements with quantitative measures to generate a proprietary ESG score.
-Analysts incorporate this score together with fundamental analysis in determining an overall stock rating (Buy/Hold/Sell).
-The team believes that assessing companies' ESG disclosure encourages better performance in these areas.
+Environmental, Social and Governance (ESG) risks are primarily identified by the team's rigorous company engagement program.
+The analysts equally weight their own assessment from these engagements with quantitative measures to generate a proprietary ESG score.
+Analysts incorporate this score together with fundamental analysis in determining an overall stock rating (Strong Buy / Buy / Hold / Sell / Strong Sell).
+The team believes that ownership and engaging with a company on their ESG performance and disclosures is more effective and higher value-adding than negative screens.